pierre-cm/galbe/docs/hooks.md

 The `next` function calls the next hook in the hook list or the handler if the current hook is the last one declared.
 The `next` function should be called at most once.
 If it is omitted, Galbe will call it automatically at the end of the execution of the current hook.

 > [!TIP]
 > Hooks are interruptible objects, meaning they can return a response at any moment.
-This provides a powerful mechanism for implementing custom logic, such as authentication, authorization, caching, and more."
+This provides a powerful mechanism for implementing custom logic, such as authentication, authorization, caching, and more.
+>
+> To learn more about response types, ou can take a look at the [Response types](handler.md#response-types) section.

-## Hooks Declaration
+## Hooks declaration

 Hooks should be declared just before the handler method in the [Route Definition](routes.md#route-defintion) method as a list of Hooks.